-Several new health benefits plans have become available to employers in recent years that allow organizations to offer healthcare to their employees without purchasing group health insurance.
-One of these plans is a medical expense reimbursement plan (MERP), also known as a medical reimbursement account (MRA) or MERP plan.
+Several new health benefits plans have become available to employers in recent years that allow organizations to offer healthcare to their employees without purchasing a traditional group health insurance plan.
+One of these types of plans is a medical expense reimbursement plan (MERP), also known as a medical reimbursement account (MRA) or MERP plan.

 With a MERP, organizations typically offer an allowance of tax-free money instead of a traditional benefit like group health insurance.
-Then, employees purchase the healthcare products and services they want, potentially including individual health insurance, and the organization reimburses them up to their allowance.
+Then, active employees purchase the healthcare products and services they want, potentially including an individual health insurance plan, and the organization reimburses them up to their allowance.

 In this post, we'll explore how a MERP works and the various types of MERPs you may consider implementing for your organization.

 A MERP is any IRS-approved health plan or arrangement where an organization reimburses employees for out-of-pocket medical expenses incurred by employees or their dependents.
-All reimbursements are paid to the employee 100% tax-free if administered correctly.
+All reimbursements are paid to the employee 100% tax-free if you administer it correctly.

-You can use medical reimbursement plans alongside a group health insurance plan.
-Or, the medical reimbursement plan can be offered as the primary health benefits plan, usually as an alternative to a group health insurance plan.
+You can use medical expense reimbursement plans alongside a group health insurance plan.
+Or, you can offer the medical reimbursement plan as the primary health benefits plan, usually as an alternative to a group health insurance plan.